Renting To Family Members: The Law In The UK

 However, you will still need to remain on the right side of the rules and comply with relevant laws – including paying tax on your rental income.

-Firstly, you will need permission from the mortgage lender if you are looking to rent out the property to tenants.
+Firstly, you will need permission from the mortgage lender if you are looking to rent out the property to any tenants, not just family members.

 But why would a mortgage lender look at family and friends renting a property, differently from strangers?